robotraconteur/robotraconteur_standards/draft/service_defintion.md

 * Block scope names including the names of constants, fields, members, and enumeration values must be unique within the block.
 They are not required to be unique against service definition scope names.
 * Modifiers are valid and are unique, or have unique parameters if the modifier name is repeated.
 Unknown modifiers should be ignored and a warning generated.
 * All imported service definitions and service definition types are available
+* Imported service definitions do not have greater `stdver`
 * All types are valid and follow the rules for each type and usage
 * All implemented object types exist, and the implementing object exactly implements each member and constant of the implemented object.
 No implicit inheritance is assumed.
 * All members and fields are valid